-Performing Organization:Coastal Bend BaTotal Project Cost:\$1,028,775Bays Plan, 2nd Ed.
-Actions:HLR 1.1, CB 1.2

-Coastal Bend Bays & Estuaries Program \$1,028,775 HLR 1.1, CB 1.2
+Performing Organization: Total Project Cost: Bays Plan, 2nd Ed.
+Actions: Coastal Bend Bays & Estuaries Program \$275,250 (Year 1 Funding) HLR 1.1, CB 1.2

 The loss of wetlands associated with the Gulf Coast of Texas has been well-documented.
 For many decades, rice agriculture has proven to be a surrogate for many breeding, staging, and wintering migratory birds in Texas.
 However, recent declines in rice agriculture in Texas, combined with the loss of historical wetlands, have created a deficiency of freshwater wetlands along the Gulf Coast of Texas, especially in the Mid Coast region.
-Texas Parks and Wildlife Department (TPWD) will work with CBBEP and other partners to establish flooded agricultural fields, primarily recent or fallowed agricultural fields, during the last summer through early spring period to provide shallow water for migratory, staging, and wintering migratory birds, mostly shorebirds and waterfowl.
+Texas Parks and Wildlife Department (TPWD) will work with CBBEP and other partners to establish flooded agricultural fields, primarily recent or fallowed agricultural fields, during the late summer through early spring period to provide shallow water for migratory, staging, and wintering migratory birds, mostly shorebirds and waterfowl.